 Yorkies are always full of energy, all while maintaining a loving and spirited attitude.
 These toy dogs have a personality that few people can resist.
 But with their fun-loving temperaments and petite size, you may wonder what Yorkies were bred for.

-So, what were Yorkies bred for?
-Yorkies were originally bred for the role of catching rats in the mills and mines of northern England.
-Eventually, these skills led them into hunting game, where Yorkies would borrow underground to chase down foxes and badgers.
-From there, they evolved into the loving companions we know today.
+Yorkies were originally bred for “ratting,” where these dogs would catch rats in the mills and mines of northern England.
+Eventually, these skills led them into hunting small game, where Yorkies would dig into underground burrows to chase down foxes and badgers.
+From there, they Yorkies evolved into the loving companions that we know today.

 The history of the Yorkie is an interesting one.
-It’s astonishing just how much the roles of these dogs have changed throughout the years.
-Read on to find out more about the Yorkie’s past.
+It’s astonishing just how much the roles and jobs of these dogs have changed throughout the years.
+From ratting to hunting and companionship, Yorkies did it all!
+Read on to learn more about the Yorkie’s history.